dharylovey/express-pern-typescript-starter/README.md

 Install the required dependencies for your project using npm:

 Bash
-npm install -D typescript ts-node nodemon @types/express @types/swagger-ui-express @types/swagger-jsdoc
+npm install -D typescript ts-node nodemon @types/express npm install express
-npm install express swagger-ui-express swagger-jsdoc Use code with caution.
+Use code with caution.

 -D flag installs packages as development dependencies, not required for running the application.